-The algorithm accumulates the holdover history only when it has locked to either an external reference in Master operation or the M/S REF clock in Slave operation, starting 15 minutes after power up.
-Tracking will be suspended automatically when switching to a new reference and in Hold Over or Free Run mode.
+The algorithm accumulates the holdover history only when it has locked on either an external reference in Master operation or the M/S Ref clock in Slave operation, starting 15 minutes after power up.
+Tracking will be suspended automatically when switching to a new reference and in Free Run or Hold Over mode.
 A set of registers allows the application to control a holdover history maintenance policy, enabling either a re-build or continuance of the history when a reference switch occurs.